Win Stracke: Early life

 Stracke was born in Lorraine, Kansas but grew up in Chicago's Old Town neighborhood, and had ties to the area his entire life.
 He was the son of German immigrants and his father was a Baptist pastor who originally practiced in Lorraine and during Win's childhood moved the family to Chicago's Old Town, where Rev. Stracke had been sent to lead the Second Baptist Church.
 During this period, Chicago's Near North Side was a center for working-class German immigrants, being convenient to both factories and inexpensive post-fire housing.
 Win discovered his singing talent while still in high school.
 He had some operatic training, but his interests in the labor movement and American frontier history would draw him towards American folk music.
+He attended Lake Forest College from Fall 1927 to Spring 1930, where he was voted "Most Promising Freshman" and was a member of the local fraternity Alpha Sigma Kappa.
 He began his folk singing career in Chicago in 1931, when WLS hired him as a bass singer on their National Barn Dance program.
 He appeared with the Cumberland Ridge Runners and Smoky Mountain Singers.